TobiD-S/Exchange-Rate-Calculator/README.md

 Quarantine Project 6

-A simple exchange rate calculator made using HTML, CSS, and JavaScript.
+A simple exchange rate calculator made using HTML, CSS, and vanilla JavaScript.